Skip to content

 On the Segment Extensions page, segments generated using SQL are denoted with next to their name.

-Select a SQL Segment Extension to view where the extension is being used, archive the extension, or manually refresh the segment membership.
+Select a SQL Segment Extension to archive the extension, manually refresh the segment membership, or select Messaging Use to view where the extension is being used.

 Refreshing segment membership

 To refresh the segment membership of any Segment Extension created using SQL, open the Segment Extension and select Refresh.
-Only incremental refresh SQL Segment Extensions can automatically regenerate (if selected).
+You can schedule automatic refreshes for any Segment Extension by selecting Enable refresh and configuring the refresh frequency (hourly, daily, weekly, or monthly).

 Monitoring your SQL Segments usage